Types of Braces

 - The initial wires can be light (less forceful) and the teeth still align just as fast as traditional braces, meaning less pain for patients

 - The rubber ties (modules) on traditional braces tend to collect plaque.
-As these aren’t needed in the Damon System they are typically easier to keep clean
+As these aren’t needed with Damon Brackets they are typically easier to keep clean

 Braces Available Include: